okmanideep/blog/posts/2025-04-21-its-c-plus-at-best.md

 tags: ['LLM', 'AI']
 ---

 It's a C+ at best.
-That's what Nilay Patel, editor-in-chief of The Verge, had to say about ChatGPT's writing ability a couple of years ago.
+That's what Nilay Patel, editor-in-chief of The Verge, had to say about ChatGPT's writing ability about a year ago.
 I was surprised at first because I thought LLMs were great at writing—but then I realized he had spent over a decade writing and editing high-quality articles.
 It was just a passing comment in a larger conversation about the promise of the AI industry, but often, I find myself coming back to it.
 It’s helped me maintain a balanced mindset about AI tools and how I adopt them at work.

 > Happiness is reality minus expectations
 > — Tom Magliozzi, *former co-host of Car Talk*